AzD3v/Bolt-Tunes/README.md

 # Bolt-Tunes
 A music catalog application built with HTML, CSS and JavaScript (academic project).
-It uses the MusicBrainz and YouTube API's to retrieve data based on a search query from the user.
+It uses the MusicBrainz and YouTube API's to retrieve data based on a search query from the user (search for music, artist/band information and albums).

 # What Was Learned